iseahound/TextRender/README.md

 # TextRender

-* Standalone library without dependencies.
+* Standalone library with optional dependencies.
-* Draws beautiful text on screen.
+* Draws beautiful images and text to the screen.
 * Features background color, text outline, and drop shadow.
 * Renders to the screen, desktop, or behind desktop icons as a wallpaper.
 * Supports events such as OnEvent("LeftMouseDown", callback).